Understanding Sparse JL for Feature Hashing: Introduction

 Dimensionality reduction schemes for feature vectors fit nicely into the random projection literature.
-In fact, the feature hashing scheme in \cite{Weinberger} can be viewed as a $m \times n$ matrix with \textit{one} nonzero entry randomly chosen from $\left\{-1, 1\right\}$.
-The geometry-preserving objective can be expressed mathematically as follows: for error $\epsilon > 0$ and failure probability $\delta$, the goal is to construct a probability distribution $\mathcal{A}$ over $m \times n$ real matrices that satisfies the following condition for vectors $x \in \mathbb{R}^n$:
+In fact, the feature hashing scheme proposed by Weinberger et al. \cite{Weinberger} boils down to uniformly drawing a random $m \times n$ matrix where each column contains \textit{one} nonzero entry, equal to $-1$ or $1$.

+The $\ell_2$-norm-preserving objective can be expressed mathematically as follows: for error $\epsilon > 0$ and failure probability $\delta$, the goal is to construct a probability distribution $\mathcal{A}$ over $m \times n$ real matrices that satisfies the following condition for vectors $x \in \mathbb{R}^n$: